Amazon DynamoDB global tables

 With global tables, you can create a global table with a replica table in the three Regions closest to each geographic area.
 DynamoDB will automatically replicate changes from any replica to the replicas in the other Regions.

-Global tables enable the users of your application to have low-latency access to the data no matter where they are located.
-In the unlikely event that one AWS Region were to become temporarily unavailable, your customers can still access the replica tables in the other Regions.
+Global tables allows users of your application to have low-latency access to the data no matter where they are located.
+If your application processing is interrupted in one Region, your customers can still access the replica tables in the other Regions.

 How it works